Tyrosinemia Type 1

 Overview

-Tyrosinemia type 1 results from a deficiency of fumarylacetoacetate hydrolase, an enzyme responsible for the breakdown of the aromatic amino acid tyrosine.
-The metabolite succinylacetone accumulates, resulting in toxicity to liver and renal cells.
-Tyrosinemia type 1 is included in newborn bloodspot screening, identifying most affected infants when succinylacetone is used as primary marker.
-Patients can be missed when tyrosine is used as a marker, since levels can be normal in the newborn period in tyrosinemia type I. (See the Portal's Newborn Disorder page on Tyrosinemia Type 1.)
-Treatment prevents most of the toxicity resulting from the enzyme deficiency.
+Tyrosinemia type 1 results from a deficiency of fumarylacetoacetate hydrolase, which is an enzyme responsible for the breakdown of the aromatic amino acid tyrosine.
+The metabolite succinylacetone accumulates, resulting in toxicity to the liver and renal cells.
+Tyrosinemia type 1 is included in newborn bloodspot screening, identifying most affected infants using succinylacetone as the primary marker.
+Patients can be missed when tyrosine is used as a marker since levels can be normal in the newborn period in tyrosinemia type I. Treatment prevents most of the toxicity resulting from the enzyme deficiency.

 Other Names & Coding